 4.3 Use of bikes

 The Customer must be a in condition fit for driving to use the bikes.
 The Customer is prohibited from riding a bike if his/her reactive capabilities are diminished, due in particular to the influence of alcohol, medications or drugs, and in case of extreme fatigue or illness.
 Bikes may only be used on paved roads and paths which are passable by wheeled traffic.
 The Customer must take care when using the bike.
 The Customer is prohibited from using the bike for illegal purposes or for other purposes which do not conform to the contract.
 It is prohibited to use the bike in competitions of any sort whatsoever.
 The Customer must comply with the road traffic provisions in force (such as the Federal Road Traffic Act (RTA/SVG) and the Swiss Road Traffic Regulations (RTR/VRV)).
 In particular, the Customer is prohibited from transporting persons or animals on the bike or in the basket.
 For bicycles equipped with a dynamo light, it must be manually activated.
 The minimum age for using bikes and e-bikes is also governed by the provisions relating to road traffic.
 The Customer shall be responsible for paying fines or for loss, damage or injury which he/she has caused.
 Furthermore, the provisions regarding loss, damage and injuries, theft and accident stipulated in clause 5 are applicable.
 When the Customer parks the bike during a journey, he/she must lock it using its electric lock by closing the lock by hand and confirming the intermediate stop via the relevant pictogram on the lock display.
 A double green beep followed by a red beep to signal the closure of a Velospot.

 4.4 Return of the bike

-Bikes may only be returned to an official, active PubliBike station.
+Bikes may only be returned to an official, active PubliBike / Velospot station.
 Active stations are displayed on the app or website of the Service Provider.
-The bike may be returned anywhere within the Service Provider's operational area, even if this area consists of various sub-networks.
-When the bike is returned, the lock must be closed by hand, by pressing down on the latch until it clicks into place.
-Return is confirmed to the Customer on the bike’s electric lock through the return pictogram1, in the customer account in the application and on the website.
+The bicycle must be returned within the rental network.
+Upon return, the customer must manually lock the electronic lock by pressing the lock's shackle until it engages.
+The return is confirmed to the customer on the electronic lock through a return icon, in the customer account on the app, and on the website.
 If the lock cannot be physically locked, the customer is required to secure the bicycle.
 If the Customer leaves the bike without confirming that it has been returned, the rental duration will continue at the Customer’s expense.
 If the bike has not been correctly returned within 24 hours, the Service Provider shall regard the bike as missing (see clause 5.1).
 The time when the bike is returned is taken as the basis for billing purposes.
 If the bike cannot be returned to the intended station because the station is full or non-operational, it is a mandatory requirement to return the bike to the nearest station with free spaces.
 If the bike cannot be returned correctly despite all the Customer’s efforts, the Customer must immediately inform the Customer Service of this situation.

 5 DAMAGE / THEFT / ACCIDENT